lorainelab/bioviz/README.md

 easily retrieve older versions for trouble-shooting.
 Use git to create a local repository out of `/etc/httpd` for tracking configuration changes.

-Note that you don't need to do anything with `ssl.conf` unless you need to support https URLs (SSL).
-However, the main bioviz site is using https, so you should, too.

-These instructions assume you will configure the site to use SSL.

 ```
 $ cd /etc/httpd
 $ sudo git init .